williamshowalter/williamshowalter.github.io/_posts/2016-05-03-a-universal-windows-bootkit.markdown

 tags: [malware, reversing, reverse engineering, bootkits, stolen certificates]
 date: 2016-05-03T12:17:32-05:00
 ---
-## An analysis of the MBR Bootkit referred to as "HDRoot"
+### An analysis of the MBR bootkit referred to as "HDRoot"

 Executive Summary
 =================